Delivery is currently 3-10 working days

 To be considered menopausal, it must have been a year since your last period.
 In which case, most of the symptoms associated with this time in our lives (mood swings, hot flushes and weight gain) have arrived way before this point.
 Think of menopause as the destination, and the perimenopause as the journey.
 The perimenopause can begin as early as your 30s, but most women start to experience the signs of perimenopause in their 40s.
 The average length of perimenopause is 4 years.

 Supplies of the female hormone, oestrogen, dwindle during the perimenopause.
 But, instead of declining in a neat, steady line, they bounce around like a rollercoaster – soaring high before plummeting down, over and over.
 This has a knock-on effect on your complexion, and you’re likely to notice the signs of perimenopause showing in your skin.
-Understanding why these occur makes tackling them far easier.
+Understanding why these menopausal skin changes occur makes tackling them far easier.

 The niggle of itchy skin is not just uncomfortable, but frustrating too.
 Our natural and immediate reaction is to scratch, but that will only make things worse, especially if you have long nails.
 This itchiness is triggered during perimenopause by a decline in our skin’s natural levels of our built-in moisturisers hyaluronic acid and ceramides.
 Without these in place, skin can quickly become dry, flaky and scaly, even if it was previously oily.
 This change isn’t limited to the skin on your face either, and can occur all over your body.
 Replenishing hyaluronic acid and ceramide levels with topical products is a great antidote, and will help to soothe and restore the skin.
 Try to also avoid anything heavily fragranced and keep the temperature of your taps to tepid, not hot, when bathing or showering.